 Applying for HiSET Certificate

-The Program Coordinator for Testing and the ABE Advisor will assist students who apply for their HiSET diploma.
+The Education Specialist for Testing and the AE Advisor may assist students who apply for their HiSET diploma.
 This process will take place after the student passes all five HiSET subject tests.

 UNM-Gallup Adult Education Staff Directory